nehu3n/luth/README.md

 </div>

+> [!WARNING]
+> This repository is no longer in development.
+Development has been moved to a separate organization and is not public for now.

 ## 📖 About

 _Luth_ is a **multi-paradigm**, **concurrent**, **fast**, **interpreted**, **flexibly-typed** and **easy-to-use** programming language that provides **_flexibility_** in all kinds of uses and projects.